 With the increased popularity of ecotourism these days, going to the La Mesa Dam and EcoPark is an expected choice.
 Yet it’s ironic that we haven’t visited the place even if we work and live near it.
+Not exactly near, given the far-flung places we’ve trekked to, La Mesa is relatively near.
 So, during the 3 Kings celebration, we decided to have a picnic-lunch at La Mesa.

 I didn’t think much of the place, a short-lived opinion that vanished into thin air as soon as we arrived.
 I thought it’s just the same boring patch of green plants and open space.
 But I was badly mistaken.
 La Mesa EcoPark is a perfect picnic place and I could say that with confidence even if my ONLY other picnic experience was at the UP Sunken Garden.